opendatastudio/docs/src/content/docs/intro/intro.md

 analysis is completed, the results and process can be easily shared or published, ensuring transparency and allowing others to build upon your work.

-This tutorial will introduce you to working with dataflows.
-To begin with, let's create a simple dataflow containing an algorithm that adds two numbers together.
+This tutorial will introduce you to working with datakits.
+To begin with, let's create a simple datakit containing an algorithm that adds two numbers together.